GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/platform-vision/index.md

 ### Manifest V3 related changes

-There are a number of features that aren’t actually part of MV3, but are scheduled for release in the same time frame.
+There are a number of features that aren't actually part of MV3, but are scheduled for release in the same time frame.
 These features are related to MV3 in that they impose new requirements that MV3 is designed to address.

 The key feature launching in this category is the changing way that host permissions are granted.
-Again, this isn’t an MV3 feature, but it does motivate MV3 changes.
+Again, this isn't an MV3 feature, but it does motivate MV3 changes.
 Expect these changes in early 2021.

 The initial steps in this area have already launched: